The annual winter pilgrimage north through the Flinders Ranges and onto the Oodnadatta Track goes past one of the most isolated bakeries in the world.

 The famous underground Scotch oven where the goods are baked.

-Open between late May and July the bakery has new premises this year, Patterson House.
-Recently completed it’s set amongst the ruins of the original township.
 The building won’t only house the café and retail outlet for hordes of tourists and visiting school groups, it is to include a library, museum and information centre.

 There is no shortage of crumbling historic ruins to wander through in various stages of repair.